mohd89ali/Infosec/README.md

 ------

-OK so we've got SQLMap, but how do we release it upon our target?
-INJECTION TESTING
-Gathering commonly needed elements
-Cookies
 POST data (if data not in URL) sqlmap --url="http://bee-box/bWAPP/slqi_1.php?title=iron" --dbs --dbs info is found using the -hh option of sqlmap